 Why McCain Endures

 The attacks of movement conservatives -- particularly the talk radio and blogging crowd -- on John McCain have reached a shrill, off-key crescendo.
 McCain is not only "dangerous" and "stupid," he has "contempt for his fellow humans."
-His opponents will refuse to vote in the general election, or even will campaign for Hillary Clinton.
-With McCain now almost the last man standing, it will be interesting to see how, or if, these pledges are fulfilled.
+His opponents will refuse to vote in the general election or will even campaign for Hillary Clinton.

 McCain is partly responsible for this state of affairs.
 Over the years, he has enjoyed poking angry bears with short sticks -- flirting with conversion to the Democratic Party and lashing out at Christian conservatives as "agents of intolerance."